Hugh Greenwood: Early life

+Basketball career

+SEABL

+Greenwood played for the Australian Institute of Sport in the South East Australian Basketball League (SEABL) team between 2008 and 2010.
+Following the institute's withdrawal from the SEABL, Greenwood joined the Hobart Chargers for the 2011 season.

-College career
+College

+Freshman year

 In April 2011, Greenwood signed a National Letter of Intent to play college basketball for the University of New Mexico.
-He joined the Lobos program for the 2011–12 season.

-Freshman year

 As a freshman in 2011–12, Greenwood earned Academic All-Mountain West Conference selection.
 The Lobos won the Mountain West Tournament title and reached the third round of the 2012 NCAA Tournament.
 Greenwood scored a season-high 22 points in 19 minutes against Air Force on 8 March 2012, which marked his first 20+ point performance of his career.
 In 33 games, he averaged 6.3 points, 3.7 rebounds and 2.5 assists in 23.2 minutes per game.

 Sophomore year

 As a sophomore in 2012–13, Greenwood earned Honorable Mention All-Mountain West and repeated as an Academic All-Mountain West selection.
 He was also named to Bob Cousy Collegiate Point Guard of the Year Award Watch List.
 He started every game for the Lobos as a sophomore, and led the team in steals with 47.
 He had a season-best game in win against Boise State on 16 January 2013, recording 15 points and a team-high seven rebounds, all while battling the flu.
 He also hit a layup to send the game into overtime, where he scored five points in the extra period to clinch the win.
 The Lobos once again won the Mountain West regular-season and tournament titles, and reached the second round of the 2013 NCAA Tournament.
 In 35 games, he averaged 7.0 points, 5.0 rebounds, 2.4 assists and 1.3 steals in 28.5 minutes per game.